swsnu/swppfall2022/hw2/README.md

 - Email : "Invalid email"
 - Data of birth : "Invalid date of birth"

+If a field value is valid, the validation error message for the field must be **null**.

 Below is an example when you enter the wrong data into every field.

 <p align="center"><img src="images/invalid_example.png" width="500" alt="invalid form"></img></p>